Victim service assessment – technical methodology

 All forces will be subjected to a VSA within our PEEL inspection programme, comprising stages: 1, 2, 4, 5 and 6.
 Some forces will be selected to additionally be tested on crime recording (stage 3), in a way that ensures every force is assessed on its crime recording practices at least every three years.

-All our VSAs will receive a graded judgment.
-When we assess crime recording, we will give a separate judgment, specifically for this area.
+All our VSAs will result in a narrative description of the victim services assessment within a force’s PEEL inspection report, and findings from the VSA will be considered in other questions.
+When we assess crime recording, we will give a graded judgment, specifically for this area.